 Step 7: Creating a Pull Request

-Note that it is incredibly important that you show the administrators of a project full respect; after all, you can always use your forked version of the code, and if they chose not to pull in your changes, it is because they have the position to do so.
-Remember, according to Github Employee Zach Holman's take in "How GitHub Uses GitHub to Build GitHub", pull requests are conversations.
-This is how they should be treated; instead of expecting your commit to be accepted, you should expect only that it will open conversation about the code that you wrote.
+Note that it is important that you show the administrators of a project full respect; after all, you can always use your forked version of the code, and if they chose not to pull in your changes, it is because they have the right to do so.
+Remember, according to GitHub employee Zach Holman's take in "How GitHub Uses GitHub to Build GitHub", pull requests are conversations.
+This is how they should be treated; instead of expecting your commit to be accepted, you should expect only that it will open a conversation about the code that you wrote.

 GitHub Issues + Pull Requests = Project Management Zen

 GitHub offers GitHub Issues, which is a robust way of creating documented, interactive, automated conversations about bugs or features for any given project.
-While Issues can be disabled, they are enabled by default.
+While Issues can be disabled, it's enabled by default.
 There are a lot of awesome features that Issues has built-in, but one of the most important features is its integration with pull requests.
-A user can reference an issue in their commit message by simply including the issue's numerical ID in the commit message.
+A user can refer to an issue in their commit message by simply including the issue's numerical ID in the commit message.
 For instance:

 git commit -am "Adding a header; fixes #3"

 This commit message would automatically mark issue #3 as closed when its associated pull request is accepted.
 This kind of automation makes GitHub a wonderful tool for development project management.

 Issues have labels, and a great thing about these labels is that you can use them to filter out the kinds of bugs that you want to solve.
 So if you want to find something more challenging, easier, or a specific kind of bug, you can use the issue filter functionality.
 If you are looking for something easier, for example, a good label to seek out is the good first issue label.

 To filter out a particular kind of issue, you simply click on the label.
 To create a new issue, click on New Issue on the top right and you may be provided with some templates to choose from (depending on the project).